-We used finishing nails to add each walnut board to the wall.
-We also added walnut trim around the base of our mantle.
-We also added walnut around the base of the hearth to finish it off and make it all match.
+Walnut trim was also added around the base of our mantle and the base of the hearth to finish it off and make it all match.

-Finishing Up the Fireplace
+Finishing Up the AirStone Fireplace

 I searched for a solution for a high heat paint, but all I could find that was available was the high heat black spray paint used for grills.